JULIÁN FUEYO

 About the piece:

-At the same time, the two heads in the sculpture are a clear reference to the importance of duality and cyclical thinking in prehispanic understandings of the world.
+The two heads in the sculpture embody the importance of duality and cyclical thinking in pre--Hispanic philosophy.
 To this end, Serpiente de Turquesas begins as it ends, with the same theme.
 Multiple phrases are followed by mirrored inversions of themselves in response to the symmetry.
-The piece's inner sections essentially cycle themselves until they cascade or portal into new sections which, in turn, do the same.
-In this way, the work contemplates the cyclical nature of reality and meditates on cyclical psychology and cyclical understandings of the world: vital understandings if our civilization is to live in harmony with each other and with nature.
+The piece's inner sections cycle themselves until they cascade or portal into new sections which, in turn, do the same.
+In this way, the work contemplates cyclical psychology and meditates on the cyclical nature of reality: vital understandings if our civilization is to live in harmony with each other and with nature.

 Instrumentation: 2+picc.1.2 / 0.1.2+btbn.1 / 3perc / pn.cl / str